erling6232/imagedata/paper.md

 See the plugin architecture and main classes in \autoref{fig:plugins}.
-_E.g._, an xnat:// _URL_ will employ the `XnatTransport` plugin to fetch a compressed zip archive, and the `ZipfileArchive` to extract individual files from the archive.
+_E.g._, an xnat:// _URL_ will employ the `XnatTransport` plugin to fetch a compressed zip archive, and the `ZipfileArchive` will extract individual files from the archive.

 Plugins are defined using python's `entry_point` [@pythonEntryPoints] mechanism.
 The naming convention requires any plugin to advertise itself on the `imagedata_plugins` list.